StefWebDesigner/temp-project-3-backend/README.md

 4) Run As Spring Boot Application
 ![Register](https://github.com/Revature-DartCart-2/DartCart-Server/blob/AndrewS/gendoc/image/readme/runAs.png?raw=true)

+Please reference the Maven file to see what services need to be installed.

 ## Usage

 > Here, you instruct other people on how to use your project after they’ve installed it.
 This would also be a good place to include screenshots of your project in action.